["learn"]

 The classy Cosmopolitan combines citrus-infused vodka, orange liqueur, fresh lime, cranberry juice, and an orange peel to garnish.
 These ingredients blend well together, creating a refreshing drink that has a little citrusy sweetness balanced by the lovely sharpness of lime.

-3. Cadillac Margarita
+3. Grand Margarita

 Cadillac Margarita Cocktail

-If you’re a Margarita lover, you won’t want to miss out on the Cadillac Margarita (also known as the Grand Margarita).
+If you’re a Margarita lover, you won’t want to miss out on the Grand Margarita (also known as the Grand Margarita).
 This elevated version of the classic Margarita includes aged tequila and Grand Marnier.
 It’s the perfect top-shelf drink for special occasions when you want to treat yourself to something luxurious.

 More Margarita magic: 10 Ways to Make a Margarita